IBM/cloud-functions-workshops/101-workshop-nodejs/ex0-what-is-serverless/serverless-use-cases.md

 #
 -->

-# When to apply Serverless
+# When to apply serverless

-## Serverless as the ultimate Microservice framework
+## Serverless as the ultimate microservice framework

 If you have already moved towards deconstructing your monolithic applications to embrace microservices and reactive programming concepts, then Serverless should be viewed as the ultimate programming evolution towards realizing and optimizing these concepts as a computing service in a language-agnostic way.

-### General patterns for Serverless
+### General patterns for serverless

 #### **Unpredictable load**